Lelmose/TP_NGS_2020_Single_Cell/README.md

 ## Evaluation of the quality

 In order to evaluate the quality of sequencing the **fastqc** tool was run on a subset of our dataset with the script `fastqc.sh`.
-Then a **multiqc** overview of the data permitted to identify
+Then a **multiqc** overview of the data permitted to identify that the quality of the fragment was not always statisfying on some

 ## Purification